|Joseph R. Klett (#47554493)|

 Why Do I Ask About Possible Transfer?

 Every day I send out multiple edit requests and links in order to improve the data in Find A Grave.
+(I have submitted nearly 2,500 accepted edits since the automatic edit function was implemented in late 2013.)
 If I can add substantial information to a memorial, I sometimes inquire as to whether its creator would consider transferring (if he/she is not related, of course).
-The reason I do this is simple: I have dedicated most of my life to promoting scholarship in genealogy and the use of archival sources.
+The reason I do this is simple: I have dedicated much of my life to promoting scholarship in genealogy and the use of archival sources.
 If someone submits an edit or a link to a memorial that I manage, I analyze the information and research the documentation before accepting it.
 Hopefully, unrelated persons managing memorials I am interested in will do the same.
 However, I know this is not always the case and, as a result, I find that incorrect edits and links are sometimes accepted by members.

 Please do not take offense by my inquiring.
 I am always glad to contribute to others' memorials as well.
 Most likely, though, I will not contribute biographical notes if the person who maintains the memorial is unrelated and therefore unlikely to retain the source data.